Undergraduate Summer Research Awards

 Research involving the use of human subjects, vertebrate animals or biohazardous materials must be undertaken with the prior written approval of the appropriate University Review Committee.
 It will be the responsibility of the supervisors and administering department to ensure that their students are covered by the appropriate protocols.

 INTERNAL DEPARTMENTAL DEADLINE has been set for March 16, 2018.
-Please submit application and copy of transcript to the attention of Eva Eng, 1 King's College Circle, Medical Sciences Building, room 3209 by 12:00 pm on this date.
+Please submit application and copy of transcript (unofficial) to the attention of Eva Eng, 1 King's College Circle, Medical Sciences Building, room 3209 by 12:00 pm on this date.

 Late applications will not be considered.